changon/TurtleProgramming/Roadmap.md

   - [ ] Fix button onclick handlers
   - [ ] Bind to t.scale
   - [ ] Bind to commandQueue.length
+  - [ ] Select clones, display how many there are

 - Accessibility:
   - ARIA labels for buttons, editor, output, etc